Bamblix/net0.github.io/content/writeups/PDO-SQL-injection.md

 Here's something that surprises many developers: PDO doesn't always use real prepared statements.

 By default, when connecting to MySQL, PDO uses **emulated prepared statements**.
 This means PDO doesn't send your query and parameters separately to the database.
-Instead, PDO itself parses the query, finds the `?` placeholders, escapes your values, and substitutes them in - all before the query reaches MySQL.
+Instead, PDO itself parses the query, finds the `?` placeholders, escapes your values, and substitutes them in, all before the query reaches MySQL.

 Why does this matter?
 Because PDO needs to **parse your SQL** to find those placeholders.